 With Aruba Networks ClearPass the best policy management systems can be implemented on existing wireless and wired networks and support 802.1X, standard RADIUS, change-of-authorization (CoA) RFC 3576 and external captive portals.
 Although most vendors support these features software or hardware upgrades might be necessary if older equipment is utilized.
-Visibility and profiling—knowing what devices are connected to the network makes it easier for IT to define basic wireless and wired access policies.
-Device ownership is also important. it allows it to create more granular policies based on a specific type of device and as well as device ownership.
+Knowing what devices are connected to the network makes it easier for IT to define basic wireless and wired access policies.
+Device ownership is also important.
+It allows it to create more granular policies based on a specific type of device and as well as device ownership.
 Consequently, an IT-issued laptop can be allowed to securely access a wider range of network resources or be given more bandwidth than a personally owned smartphone used by the same employee.
-Security starts with understanding what’s on the network.
-What devices are being used, how many, and which operating systems are supported?

 Aruba Networks Clearpass — Policy Management

-With Aruba Networks ClearPass a quick look at why authentication, authorization and accounting—or AAA and RADIUS — were developed can easily take you back more than a decade.
+With Aruba Networks ClearPass a quick look at why authentication, authorization and accounting.
+Or AAA and RADIUS — were developed can easily take you back more than a decade.
 Acronyms and phrases like modems, roaming between iSPs, Unix, and AOL come to mind.
-Users had one device and were chained to wired desktops. and it managed everything—devices, applications and access to network resources.
+Users had one device and were chained to wired desktops. and it managed everything.
+Devices, applications and access to network resources.
 Authentication for one user with one device, using very fixed criteria, is a thing of the past.
-In fact, 65% of users now have three or more devices. they access email and secure enterprise resources from anywhere and at any time. this next generation workforce, known as #GenMobile, is pushing the limits of it and legacy AAA platforms.
-So we are now faced with a new challenge—what’s the best way to implement policy management to enforce behavioral policies related to mobility, the use of personally owned devices and multiple types of devices per person?
-One thing is certain—policy management is the key to enforcing secure mobility.
+In fact, 65% of users now have three or more devices.
+They access email and secure enterprise resources from anywhere and at any time.
+This next generation workforce, known as #GenMobile.
+Is pushing the limits of it and legacy AAA platforms.
+So we are now faced with a new challenge.
+What’s the best way to implement policy management to enforce behavioral policies related to mobility.

-Older AAA rules sets have transitioned to policy management systems that leverage contextual data-user roles, device types, application flows and location — to dynamically enforce what resources can be accessed.
+Older AAA rules sets have transitioned to policy management systems that leverage contextual data-user roles.
+And device types, application flows and location — to dynamically enforce what resources can be accessed.
 What’s different and better is that policies can be created based on expected results as well as unexpected results.
-For example, a laptop that had been deemed compliant can change state overnight, requiring remediation or given limited access until resolved.
-Aruba Networks ClearPass has built-in services—this one’s a game changer: it can use baseline AAA and policy elements to automatically exchange data with third-party applications and implement self-service workflows.
+For example, a laptop that had been deemed compliant can change state overnight, requiring remediation.
+Or given limited access until resolved.
+Aruba Networks ClearPass has built-in services.
+This one’s a game changer.
+It can use baseline AAA and policy elements to automatically exchange data with third-party applications and implement self-service workflows.
 These capabilities do not exist in legacy AAA solutions and can impede the roll out of bring-your-own-device (BYOD) initiatives.
 Today’s policy management systems let users configure their own devices for secure Wi-Fi connectivity.
-Leveraging data from a mobile device management (MDM) or enterprise mobility management (EMM) solution makes it easy to detect if a device can securely connect to enterprise networks.
+Leveraging data from a mobile device management (MDM).
+Or enterprise mobility management (EMM) solution makes it easy to detect if a device can securely connect to enterprise networks.